 There is no fixed standard for deciding the amount of noneconomic damages in a California wrongful death case.
 A jury can award any amount that is reasonable based on the evidence and common sense.

-Oddly, noneconomic damages for wrongful death may not include amounts for the heir's pain and suffering caused by their loved one's death.8
+Oddly, noneconomic damages for wrongful death may not include amounts for the heir's grief, sorrow or pain and suffering caused by their loved one's death.8

 No. An heir suing for wrongful death cannot generally recover punitive damages under California law.9 (The exception is if the deceased was killed as the result of felony homicide for which the defendant has been convicted).10